 Performance is of prime importance to your publish environment.
 Therefore, you need to carefully plan and analyze the performance tests you will make for the publish environment while implementing your project.

-The following covers a standardized approach to performance tests for a CQ application on the Publish environment.
+The following covers a standardized approach to performance tests for an AEM application on the Publish environment.
 This involves the following 5 phases:

 Controlling is an additional, all-encompassing process - necessary but not limited to testing.

 A first step is to document the basis information which you need to know before you can start testing:

 You should clearly document the architecture of the test environment being used for your performance testing.